 Kingston University, London, U.K.

-Isabella van Elferen works at Kingston University London, where she is Full Professor of Music and Director of Research for the School of Performance and Screen Studies.
+Isabella van Elferen works at Kingston University London, where she is Full Professor of Music, Head of the Department of Performing Arts, and Director of the Visconti Studio.
 Isabella’s has published widely on topics including music in Gothic, horror, SF and fantasy; film, TV, and videogame music; music philosophy; and baroque sacred music.
 Her books include the award-winning Gothic Music: The Sounds of the Uncanny (2012) and, with ICFA veteran Jeffrey Weinstock, Goth Music: From Sound to Subculture (2015).
 She is currently working on a monograph on timbre.

 Isabella likes to hide in shadows, but the ICFA sun does not harm her.